 Oral Allergy Syndrome: Why Raw Fruit Can Make the Mouth Itchy

-SUMMER is my favorite time of year.
-Nothing gives me that sense of reckless abandon like running barefoot through green grass and feeling the heat of the sun on my skin.
-And who doesn’t look forward to the cornucopia of fresh produce that the warm weather brings?
+WHO doesn’t look forward to the cornucopia of fresh produce that summer’s warm weather brings?
 That first juicy bite of a ripe peach; the satisfying crunch of a crisp carrot; the requisite snap of a newly picked snap pea.
-Is there anything to rival these summertime indulgences?
+Nothing else quite rivals these summertime indulgences.

 Alas, however, I must take vicarious satisfaction in watching others enjoy summer’s rich bounty.
 For me, a few tempting bites of certain fruits or vegetables will soon be followed with rather unpleasant sensations – a tingly throat, and an itchy mouth and tongue.
 The bane of oral allergy syndrome (OAS) strikes again!

 OAS, also known as pollen-food syndrome, is a form of food allergy linked to certain raw fruits and vegetables, as well as nuts, and even seeds and spices.
 This syndrome that stops so many of us from enjoying nature’s harvest actually emerges because of allergies to the pollens of certain trees or grass or ragweed.
 For those with OAS, the immune system “sees” the proteins of some fruits and vegetables as being much like the pollen protein – and a cross-reaction ensues.